 - Based on our final internal rating, which, among others, incorporates ESG factors, we arrive at our proprietary intrinsic value for a particular stock.
 All in all, higher ESG risks contribute to lower overall internal rating; but do not exclude the stock from the investment process.

-Integration of sustainability risks in Investment portfolios, Finotherapy, CBL Opportunities funds and 3rd pillar pension products
+Integration of sustainability risks in Finotherapy, Investment Strategy Questionnaire, CBL Opportunities funds [investment fund under Article 6 of the SFDR] and 3rd pillar pension products

 The company recognizes the importance of sustainable investing in addressing the sustainability challenges of our planet.
 However, sustainable finance adoption has been encumbered by the lack of clearly defined criteria to establish the degree to which an investment promotes environmental or social characteristics, as well as the low levels of ESG data presently available.
 The company is actively developing policies for the integration of sustainability risks into investment decisions in the future but recognizes that successful integration hinges on upcoming regulatory initiatives and the development of a consistent set of standards for comparing the sustainability of investments.

 Unfortunately, there is still lack of quality, systematic data regarding these issues within the investment universe where the company is mainly operating.
-Moreover, the implementation of EU taxonomy for sustainable activities is still being in the introductory phase that does not allow incorporating the principal adverse impacts in our investment decisions and financial advice to the full extent.
+It does not allow incorporating the principal adverse impacts in our investment decisions and financial advice to the full extent.

 Due to this reason CBL Asset Management does not make a holistic consideration of principal adverse impacts of investment decisions on sustainability factors concerning the climate and other environment-related issues and in the field of social and employee matters, respect for human rights, anti-corruption, and anti-bribery matters.

 Furthermore, CBL Asset Management does not consider principal adverse impacts on sustainability factors of its financial advice.